thomasfredericks/MicroNet/README.md

-# NetworkManager
+# Micronet

+> [!CAUTION]
+> Currently in development!

 A meta network connection manager library.
-Helps manage the network (Ethernet or WiFi) connection and MDNS resolving.
+Helps manage the network (Ethernet or WiFi) connection and mDNS resolving.